Research

 Formal Methods for Reinforcement Learning

-Foundations for reasoning about learning agents beyond finite-state, episodic settings.
+Foundations and algorithms for reasoning about learning agents beyond finite-state, episodic settings.

-I investigate the foundational and algorithmic integration of formal methods with reinforcement learning, aiming to enable reliable and structured decision-making in complex environments.
-My work addresses settings where classical RL abstractions are insufficient, such as temporal objectives, recursion, and symbolic or continuous state spaces.
+I study the integration of formal methods with reinforcement learning to support reliable and structured decision-making in complex environments.
+My work addresses settings where classical RL abstractions are insufficient, including temporal objectives, recursion, symbolic models, and continuous state spaces.

 Trustworthy Reasoning with Learning and LLMs